Matioupi/realtime-adsb-out/README.md

 ## HackRF python wrapper

-HackRF python wrapper `pyhackrf.py` is included in this repository but is also proposed to be merged into hackRF main repository: https://github.com/greatscottgadgets/hackrf/pull/1058
+HackRF python wrapper `pyhackrf.py` is included in this repository and was also proposed to be merged into hackRF main repository: https://github.com/greatscottgadgets/hackrf/pull/1058 but this has not been accepted.
+I'll try to keep maintaining it if API of libhackrf change and may think to build a proper independant Python package.
-If the pull request get accepted, file `pyhackrf.py` will be removed from this repo.
-This repo only uses TX feature of the python wrapper, but RX is also possible (see examples in the PR)
+This repo only uses TX feature of the python wrapper, but RX is also possible (see examples in https://github.com/Matioupi/hackrf/tree/python_wrapper/host/python)

-At time of writting this guide, I also believe there is a regression in `libhackrf` which should be solved by PR: https://github.com/greatscottgadgets/hackrf/pull/1057
-This is still under review from greatscottgadgets maintainers but code in this repo is tested with the PR included.
-I have not tested it with older/officiel releases of hackrf drivers/dev lib versions.

 ## Software architecture